sellorm/nhsnumber/cran-comments.md

 * This is a new release.

 The note relates to some potential spelling errors in the description.
-It appears the the automated spell checker does not know the words "checksum" or "checksums" and "NHS" is understandable not in the dictionary either.
+It appears that the automated spell checker does not know the word "checksums" and "NHS" is understandably not in the dictionary either.